mjroberts543/EQ-and-EX/README.md

-# EQ-and-EX
+# Earthquakes-and-Explosions

 # Overview:
   This repository concerns time series analysis for the discrimination of natural earthquakes from mining explosions in Arizona and Nevada.
 In particular, I aim to incorporate a "clustering" algorithm PaLD into the algorithm.
-The vast majority of this code was written before PaLD was publicly available as a package in R, so that section of the code was written through my research concerning the paper [*A social perspective on perceived distances reveals deep community structure*](https://www.pnas.org/doi/full/10.1073/pnas.2003634119).
+The vast majority of this code was written before PaLD was publicly available as a package in R, so that section of the code was written through my research into the paper [*A social perspective on perceived distances reveals deep community structure*](https://www.pnas.org/doi/full/10.1073/pnas.2003634119).

 # Partitioned local depth: